Welcome to Hidalgo County,

 Hidalgo County was formed from Grant County in 1919, with the county seat in Lordsburg.
 It was named in honor of Miguel Dolores Hidalgo, who led the revolution in Mexico in 1810, which eventually led to its independence from Spain.
 The county “towns” are Virden, Lordsburg, Cotton City, Animas, and Rodeo.

 Panoramic mountain horizons and spectacular views of the sky are only part of the county’s appeal.
-It boasts two ghost towns, an anti-terrorism training facility, birdwatching, ranch tours, and hiking.
+It boasts two ghost towns, a geothermal electricity generating plant, birdwatching, ranch tours, and hiking.

 Latitude 32.35 Longitude 108.709

 If you are having trouble viewing the full pages of this website, try downloading your browser update or changing to another browser.
 The downloads are free and take a few minutes.
 Firefox.com and Chrome.com work well with this website.